 In 1997, Archaeologists working at the Carlyle development on Duke Street discovered foundations, furnaces, ovens, a chimney base, and thousands of artifacts from the Virginia Glass Company (1894-1916).
 Archaeologists also found evidence of a fire known to have taken place in 1895, and the fire that destroyed the business in 1916.

 West Family Cemetery

 Hugh West was one of the founders of Alexandria, and owned the tobacco inspection station at the foot of Oronoco Street.
 The West Family Cemetery in Eisenhower Valley includes a family vault from the 18th century, which contains remains of Hugh's wife Sybil, son George, and daughter Sybil (the second wife of John Carlyle.)
-Remains from the vault and surrounding burials have been reinterred at Pohick Church.
+After the archaeological excavation, the remains from the vault and surrounding burials have been reinterred at Pohick Church.